LisaTLe/README-generator/README.md

 ## Tests

-Testing video here:
+Trial video here:

 ## Questions

 If there are any questions regarding the project, please email the question(s) to this email: Lisa.le1127@gmail.com.
-To see my more of my project or other projects, please visit my GitHub: https://github.com/LisaTle
+To see my more of my project or other projects, please visit my GitHub: https://github.com/LisaTLe